AJGreaves/familyhub/testing.md

     background-color: rgba(0,0,0,0.4);
 }
 ```

+2. **pylinter on vscode causing errors**
+    - Trying to import one py file into another was throwing confusing errors, running only once and then refusing to work again.
+    - Fix: installed pylint-flask and the pylinter started working correctly again.

+#### Unsolved bugs

+1.

 ## Further testing:
 1. Asked fellow students, friends and family to look at the site on their devices and report any issues they found.